 Besides sniffing out stories about food, people who make food, and places that feature food to feature on our podcast, Talking With My Mouth Full, Emily is an associate producer at WGBH in Boston where she produces radio and digital broadcasts about the Boston community and beyond.
 She holds degrees in mediated communication and English literature from Stonehill College and is a recent alumna of the Transom Traveling Workshop in audio storytelling.

 Manny the Milkman

 Manny may be new to you, but in fact, he’s been around for decades.
-He first made an appearance in 1966 when one day Momma Leite looked at David and said, “Hey, kid, you know something?
+He first made an appearance in 1966 when one day Momma Leite looked at David and said, “Hey, kiddo, you know something?
 You’re the milkman’s son!”
 Perplexed, David looked at his father, then his mother, then back at his father.
 They both nodded solemnly.
 He walked to his room shaking his head, wondering how on earth Mr. Lawton, their milkman, could be his father, seeing as he was old enough to be Momma Leite’s father.
 It took him several days, but he finally figured it out.
 “Leite” means milk in Portuguese.
 David’s dad is Manny, who’s a man and has the last name of Leite, er milk.
 Ergo, David is the milk man’s son.
-When Manny asked to come on board as LC’s official mascot, he was welcomed with open arms.
-Because he’s eternally in a crisp white uniform, which he’s careful not to sully, Manny eats only white food, such as Forked Mashed Potatoes, Vanilla Bean Ice Cream, and, of course, Cereal Milk.
+When Manny asked to come on board as LC’s brand ambassador, he was welcomed with open arms.
+Because he’s eternally in a crisp white uniform, which he’s careful not to sully, Manny eats only white food, such as Fork-Mashed Potatoes, Vanilla Bean Ice Cream, and, of course, Cereal Milk.